 latex-tools

 Compile LaTeX documents with latexmk and view PDFs.
-Includes SyncTeX support, integrated linting, and multiple build management.
+Includes SyncTeX support, compile-on-save, integrated linting, and multiple build management.

 Features